XCTEQ/XCFit/README.md

 ## Import XCFit & Use Predefined Steps

-There are some predefined XCFit steps we can use by importing `XCFit` and extending out test base class to `XCFit`.
+There are some predefined XCFit steps we can use by importing `XCFit` and extending out test class to `XCFit`.
 There are plenty of Pre-Defined BDD Style Steps available [here](https://github.com/Shashikant86/XCFit/blob/master/Pre-Defined_Steps/XCFit_Predefined_Steps.md).
 You can use predefined steps wherever they make sense however it's fairly easy to write your own.

+#### Using Steps inside Protocol Oriented BDD pattern

+You can simply import `XCFit` inside the test class and extend it to XCFit.
+You can also use `Feature+Extensions.swift` to implement or override some steps.

+#### Using Steps in Page Object Pattern

+You can simply import `XCFit` inside the test class and extend it to XCFit

 Your test will read something like this: